Students at the Information School have access to a wide variety of software for home, in the Information School labs, and in UW's CRC labs.

 We do support the Macintosh platform in the iSchool and are now offering both macOS and Windows on all of the iMac computers in our labs.
 Students may also provision a checkout server and install an alternative operating system such as Linux.

-All UW students, faculty and staff have accounts on UW servers.
-The UW servers are part of the large central Linux cluster managed by UW-IT, UW's central computing-support organization.
-The UW servers are used for things like web publishing.
-The cluster that hosts student resources is called Dante and the cluster that hosts faculty and staff resources is called Homer.
+All UW students, staff, and faculty have accounts on UW servers.
+The UW servers are part of a Linux cluster managed by UW-IT, UW's central computing-support organization.
+The UW servers are used for things like web publishing, shell access, and MySQL.
+The cluster that hosts student resources is called Dante and the cluster that hosts staff and faculty resources is called Homer.